 In the first, anticipatory model, the soldier acts almost instinctively, based on their observations and training.
 They for example, take cover, open fire or support their partner.
 Effective action therefore requires continuous observation, readiness to act, ability to react and confident mastering of the basic skills.
-If the soldier does not see the enemy actions or reacts too slowly or erroneously to it, they will be wounded or killed.
+If the soldier does not see the enemy actions or react too slowly or erroneously to it, they will be wounded or killed.

-In the second, immediate operating model the section commander will give tasks to the fireteams and soldiers with hand signals or short orders.
-The soldier must also be able to act only based on the example of the section commander.
-The orders of the section commander are short and often include the method for accomplishing the task or mission.
+In the second, immediate operating model the section leader will give tasks to the fireteams and soldiers with hand signals or short orders.
+The soldier must also be able to act only based on the example of the section leader.
+The orders of the section leader are short and often include the method for accomplishing the task or mission.
 The basis of the orders are built on enemy action, operating models learned in training and actions trained to the level of automation.
-The soldier is always required to follow the section commander's example, hand signals and orders and quickly comprehend them.
+The soldier is always required to follow the section leader's example, hand signals and orders and quickly comprehend them.
 In addition, they must see their task and place in the actions of the section and its combat.
 In the third model, the soldier independently carries out the combat mission together with their partner or fireteam.
-Examples include the duties of a sentry, military police, point man, crew-served weapon gunner, fireteam leader or assistant section commander.
+Example include the duties of a sentry, military police, point man, crew-served weapon gunner, fireteam leader or assistant section leader.

-In these situations the section commander may not be in the immediate area or leading the activities.
-The soldier must make his own decision on how to carry out the mission and accomplish the task.
+In these situations, the section leader may not be in the immediate area or leading the activities.
+The soldier must make their own decision on how to carry out the mission and accomplish the task.

-The situation may be different from previous experiences and that is why quick situation assessment and decision making are important.
-Also, he must be able to apply his skills and knowledge in each situation.
+The situation may be different from previous experiences and that is why quick situation assessment and decisionmaking are important.
+Also, they must be able to apply their skills and knowledge in each situation.